 Place Category: Neighborhoods

 “I wouldn’t want to live anywhere else.
 The sense of community is awesome.
 Neighbors know neighbors.
-There’s great value in being a little bit blue-collar – from purchasing home to meeting new friends.”
+There’s great value in a mix of residents, from purchasing a home to meeting new friends.”

 What’s Great About Dun-Logan

 - Historical importance